Radio in Prison Camps

 In an article written for "Radio Week," by H W D Longdon and in a radio talk by two Natal men, ex PoW's, they described how radio and their camp "newspaper" brought them the news.

-Most prisoners of war looking back on those dark days when they were first penned in behind the barbed wire, remember how one of the most urgent and compelling desires was for reliable information about what was going on in that other world from which they had been suddenly completly cut off.
+Looking back on those dark days during the Second World War, when most prisoners of war were first penned in behind barbed wire, they afterwards spoke of the most urgent and compelling desires.
+It was for reliable information about what was going on in the outer world from which they had been suddenly completely cut off.

-Apart from this we could only glean scraps of news from any new prisoners joining the camp, and later on, when mail began to trickle in, it was sometimes possible to draw conclusions by reading between the lines of all too infrequent letters.
+Apart from this enemy source, they could only glean scraps of news when new prisoners were interned in the camp.
+Later on, when mail began to trickle in, it was sometimes possible to draw conclusions by reading between the lines from infrequent letters.

-Out of this thirst for news was born the determination to construct a wireless receiving set.
+Out of this desire for news was born the determination to construct a wireless receiving set.

-Such a task might well seem impossible, but there is no such thing as impossible to prisoners of war.
+Such a task might well seem impossible, but there was no such thing as impossible to prisoners of war.

-There were no materials or facilities of any kind available, and there was always the firmly enforced policy of the camp Commandants that only such news as the enemy censors thought fit should pass to prisoners.
+There were no materials or facilities of any kind available, and there was always the firmly enforced policy of the camp Commandants that only such news as the enemy censors thought fit should be passed on to prisoners.

-In every camp, whether for offices or other ranks, there were always electricians and other men with technical training as well as ingenious and resourceful minds.
+In every camp, whether officers or other ranks, there were always electricians and other men with technical training as well as ingenious and resourceful minds.

-Gradually from odd scraps of wire or metal, old cotton reels, nuts and screws surreptitiously removed from their rightful places, bits of wood and cardboard and other insignificant trifles, the experts began to make a receiving set.
+Gradually, from odd scraps of wire or metal, old cotton reels, nuts and screws surreptitiously removed from their rightful places, bits of wood and cardboard and other insignificant trifles, these experts began constructing a receiving set.

 Occasionally a guard could be bribed to supply some much-needed item, any reason but the true one being given to account for the request.

-In spite of strict censorship and examination of parcels certain small essentials of electrical equipment mysteriously found their way into camp, hidden sometimes in the heels of boots, sometimes in an occasional tin of tobacco, sometimes in cricket bats or stumps or cunningly conveyed in other ways often involving the use of codes.
+In spite of the strict censorship and examination of parcels, certain small essential electrical items mysteriously found their way into camp, hidden sometimes in the heels of boots, sometimes in an occasional tin of tobacco, sometimes in cricket bats or stumps or cunningly conveyed in other ways - often involving the use of codes.

 Both in the construction and in the use of the sets, of course, the strictest secrecy was essential.

-In spite of all precautions, however, news occasionally seeped through to the authorities, with the result that surprise searches were made.
+In spite of all precautions, however, information occasionally seeped through to the authorities, resulting in surprise searches.

-But it was only in a few isolated instances that radio tackle was found and confiscated and the prisoners responsible for it punished.
+But it was only in a few isolated instances that radio tackle was found and confiscated and the prisoners responsible for these contraventions were duly punished.

 Each camp varied in the method employed in the use of wireless.